weburnit/php-oop/README.md

 ### Test tasks:

-1. Change the text on symfony homepage from "Welcome to Symfony 2.8.8" to "Welcome to McMakler"
+1. Change the text on symfony homepage from "Welcome to Symfony 2.8.8" to "This is a test"

 1. Run the PhpUnit test.
 Check if there are any errors, if so fix them.

-1. Create a new Bundle "McMaklerTest" within the namespace "McMakler"
+1. Create a new Bundle "InterviewBundle" within the namespace "Test"

 1. Go to app/config/config.yml and add the following yaml structure.
 Replace the (vars) with whatever you want